Featherpay/.github/profile/README.md

                              │   never exposed        │  │   conversion,        │
                              │   publicly)            │  │   bank payouts)      │
                              └─────────┬────────┘  └──────────────────┘
-                                       │ signed txns
+                                       │ signed call into
+                                       │ TipRouter.send_tip(...)
                                        ▼
                              ┌──────────────────┐
+                             │  contracts            │
+                             │  (TipRouter contract —  │
+                             │   pulls funds from        │
+                             │   tipper, forwards to      │
-                             │   Stellar Network   │
+                             │   creator + treasury,       │
-                             │   (Soroban RPC)      │
+                             │   atomically)                 │
                              └─────────┬────────┘
                                        │
                                        ▼
                              ┌──────────────────┐
-                             │  contracts           │
-                             │  (optional — on-chain  │
-                             │   tip records, fee      │
-                             │   splits; deferred       │
+                             │   Stellar Network    │
-                             │   until needed)          │
+                             │   (Soroban RPC)        │
                              └──────────────────┘
 ```

 **Design principle:** the service that talks to users (`frontend`) never talks to the service that holds keys (`wallet-service`).
 Every request to sign something is mediated by `api`, and `wallet-service` is unreachable from the public internet entirely.
+Every tip, without exception, is routed through the `TipRouter` contract in `contracts` — `api` never constructs a plain point-to-point transfer for a tip — so that the payment and any protocol fee split happen atomically, and every tip is independently verifiable from the contract's on-chain events.

 ## Repositories